instructlab/instructlab/README.md

 Press CTRL+C to shutdown server.
 ```

-## 📣 Chat with the model (optional)
+### 📣 Chat with the model (Optional)

-Because you're serving the model in one terminal window, you'll likely have to create a new window and re-activate your Python virtual environment to run `lab chat`:
+Because you're serving the model in one terminal window, you likely have to create a new window and re-activate your Python virtual environment to run `lab chat`:
 ```
 source venv/bin/activate
 lab chat